Fluent (ServiceNow SDK)

 Supported Metadata Types

-Core Types: acl, application-menu, business-rule, client-script, cross-scope-privilege, email-notification, form, import-set, list, property, role, scheduled-script, script-action, script-include, scripted-rest, service-portal, sla, table, ui-action, ui-page, ui-policy, user-preference
+Core Types: acl, application-menu, business-rule, client-script, cross-scope-privilege, data-policy, form, import-set, instance-scan, list, property, role, scheduled-script, script-action, script-include, scripted-rest, sla, state-model, table, ui-action, ui-page, ui-policy, user-preference

 Table Types: column, column-generic